warrengalyen/libupdate/README.md

 # libupdate

-An application self-update library.
+A cross-platform C library for secure, self-updating desktop applications.
+It provides a minimal API to check for updates from a JSON manifest, download verified ZIP packages, and safely apply them using a separate updater executable with atomic replacement and automatic rollback.
+Designed for reuse across projects, it requires no configuration files.
 Ships as a shared library (`update.dll` / `libupdate.so`) and a standalone `updater` executable that performs the file replacement while the main application is not running.

 ## How it works